Some train, subway lines disrupted amid railway workers' strike

 A KORAIL official said some delays in subways or trains during the morning rush hour were normal and unrelated to the general strike.

-KORAIL has been in an emergency transport mode by mobilizing all available personnel and resources to minimize traffic disruptions.
+KORAIL has implemented emergency transport measures, deploying all available personnel and resources to mitigate the impact on commuters.

-The government also plans to operate a 24-hour joint transportation task force with related agencies and local governments until the railway strike ends.
+Meanwhile, the government has activated a 24-hour joint transportation task force, working in collaboration with local governments and related agencies to manage the situation.

+The Ministry of Land, Infrastructure and Transport said the operation rate of subways and passenger and cargo trains had reached 77.6 percent of normal levels as of 3 p.m. on the first day of the general strike.
+The operation rate for subways in the capital area stood at 83.3 percent.

+The strike participation rate reached 22.1 percent, with 2,870 of a total of 12,994 employees taking part, the ministry said.

-KORAIL and the union failed to find a breakthrough during last-minute talks held a day earlier, but the union has said it is ready to resume talks if the management changes its course.
+Efforts to avert the strike fell short during last-minute talks held on Wednesday, as KORAIL and the union failed to reach a compromise.
+However, the union has indicated its willingness to return to the negotiating table if KORAIL management changes its course.
 (Yonhap)

 More from Headlines